 - (1) Microfiber Buffing Towel

-We also offer volume discounts for multiple kit purchases.
+We also offer volume discounts if multiple kits are purchased by customers.

 - (2) kits will run you $104.99 – which is buy 1 get the 2nd half off.

 - (3) kits will cost $139.9 – which is buy 2 get 1 free.

 What’s in Cquartz 3.0 UK? -- $74.99 + Shipping

 Cquartz 3.0 UK is sold in the US as a 50ml bottle.
 However, they do offer a 30ml version for UK consumers.
 When you purchase a (50ml) kit, you’ll receive: